NagarjunaKocharla/5130f2022/Kocharla_Nagarjuna_IWS1_Project_Folder/README.md

 Steps to run the frontend code(has to be done after running backend code)

-1. Please go to the frontend directory, and run "npm install" to install add the needed packages
+1. Please go to the frontend directory, and run "npm install" to install all the needed packages

-2. Please go to the frontend directory and run npm start,it'll get start in locahost or open http://localhost:3000 to view it in your browser. npm start
+2. Please go to the frontend directory and run npm start,it'll get start in localhost or open http://localhost:3000 to view it in your browser.

 3. The app can be deployed to production using the command npn run build, but for testing npm start is sufficient